Luis Garavito: Adolescence

-As a young man, Garavito started working as an assistant at a compensation fund and later in a chain of stores, and studying in marketing.
-Despite his new-found career, he began to have problems with his co-workers, clients and bosses which gradually escalated to physical altercations.
-After losing his job, Garavito worked as a street vendor who sold religious icons and a migrant worker, developing primarily platonic relationships with various women over the course of his adulthood.
-In 1973, he began work on a coffee plantation as a youth in Trujillo, first falling in love with a schoolteacher and single mother named Luz Mary Ocampo Orozco whom he later attended weekly mass services with.
+Garavito started working as an assistant at a compensation fund and later in a chain of stores, and studied marketing, but he was problematic and escalated to physical altercations with clients, co-workers, and bosses.
+After losing his job, he worked as a street vendor who sold religious icons and as a migrant worker, developing platonic relationships with older women over the course of his adulthood.
+Garavito began work on a coffee plantation as a youth in Trujillo, first falling in love with a schoolteacher and single mother named Luz Mary Ocampo Orozco, with whom he later attended weekly mass services.

-Many of the women he befriended had children, whom Garavito reportedly nurtured as if they were his own children, in addition to being a loving boyfriend when sober.
-His companions likewise described him to be amicable despite his notably violent temper and occasional drunken states in which he vowed to murder his father.
-While drunk, Garavito—an increasingly jealous and controlling partner in relationships—was also prone to physically abusing his girlfriends over insignificant problems, if there were any at all.
-As a result, he often found himself the subject of town gossip and frequent evictions by his female partners in later life.
+Both of his girlfriends had children, whom Garavito reportedly nurtured as if they were his own, and was a good boyfriend when sober.
+His companions likewise described him to be amicable despite his notably violent temper and occasional drunken states in which he threatened to murder his father.
+While drunk, Garavito was physically abusive toward his girlfriends, as well as increasingly jealous, controlling, and belittling.
+As a result, he was often the subject of local scandals and town gossip, facing repeated evictions by female partners in later life.

 Adulthood

 1970s

-Garavito suffered symptoms of psychosis, paranoia and depression, and began compulsively molesting both male and female children, developing an almost exclusive preference for pubescent boys.
-Due to depression and suicidal feelings related to his lack of achievement, he expressed desire to start a family.
-Insisting on having sexual intercourse with female partners when drunk however, he consistently failed to maintain an erection, prompting an unprovoked emotional rant concerning his hatred for his family.
+Garavito suffered symptoms of psychosis, paranoia and depression, and compulsively molested male and female children, developing an almost exclusive preference for pubescent boys.
+He had depression and suicidal feelings related to his lack of achievement and wanted to start a family, but suffered erectile dysfunction with his female partners when drunk.
+This caused him extreme grief, and he often ranted of his hatred for his family to them.

-Garavito gradually developed alcoholism, and began participating in Alcoholics Anonymous meetings in 1978.
-Garavito also converted to the Pentecostal faith and worked as a store clerk, where he had again met his first girlfriend Luz Mary.
+Garavito began participating in Alcoholics Anonymous meetings in 1978, converting to the Pentecostal faith and working as a clerk at a store where he met with his first girlfriend Luz Mary.
 Drifting from his family, he was only close to his older sister, Esther, who avoided him due to his alcoholism.
-Garavito also held resentment toward younger siblings for defending their father, who he felt had largely favoured them in childhood.
-Relocating to the town of Armenia, Garavito acquired a new job at a local bakery.
-Following his frequent attendance of local church services in which he remorsefully beat his chest during prayer, Garavito attended Alcoholics Anonymous meetings and occasionally visited psychiatrists before ending his day by frequenting Valencia Park to procure the services of child prostitutes.
+Garavito also had conflict with his younger siblings over their father's favor to them.
+Relocating to the town of Armenia, he acquired a new job at a local bakery.
+Garavito frequently visited church services where he would beat his chest during prayer, attending Alcoholics Anonymous meetings and occasionally seeing psychiatrists before ending his day by frequenting Valencia Park to procure the services of child prostitutes.